Black Forest Waffle Cake

 What Are Chaffles?

 Chaffles are waffles made with cheese, almond flour, and eggs.
 To turn them into sweet, rich layers for this cake, I add cream cheese, vanilla, sugar-free chocolate chips, and monk fruit sweetener.
-Stack these chocolate chaffle layers with frosting between each one and you have a low carb dessert that looks like it took hours.
+Stack these chocolate chaffle layers with frosting between each one and you have a dessert that looks like it took hours.

 The texture is the critical part.
 You want spongy, not crispy.
 I cook mine for exactly 2 minutes in my mini waffle iron, and I pull them even if they look slightly underdone.
 They set up as they cool, and that soft texture is what makes this feel like actual cake instead of a stack of waffles.